thompson318/BirthdayCandles/README.rst

 The software here consists of a Python library (main.py) to query the voltages on the ADC in response to POST requests from a javascript front end (static/happybirthday.js).
-We use `Flask`_ to create a web application overlaying various animations to give the appearance that blowing on the wind turbines blows out the on screen cameras.
+We use `Flask`_ to create a web application overlaying various animations to give the appearance that blowing on the wind turbines blows out the on screen candles, shown above rendered with Minecraft.

 .. figure:: https://github.com/thompson318/BirthdayCandles/raw/main/doc/20210608_111525.jpg
    :width: 480px